Skip to Main Content

 Registering or publishing your protocol

 Researchers are encouraged to submit their protocol for publication in a scholarly journal, and/or register their protocol in a relevant database.
-Many funding agencies also grant recipients to register or publish their study protocol.
+Many funding agencies also require grant recipients to register or publish their study protocol.

 Where to register your protocol